 This is an altitude that would leave most people starved for oxygen today.
 This notable contribution of the Denisovan genome, is an allele of a gene involved in adaptation for low oxygen.
 This allows today’s Tibetans and the Sherpa people to live at high altitude more comfortably than other people.
 When this was discovered, it was perplexing to scientists because they have inaccurately placed modern humans reaching the region at ‘forty thousand years ago at the earliest’ and yet the same allele is found in modern populations living in much lower altitudes.
 For instance, Denisova Cave the discovery site, is seven hundred metres above sea level.

 Scientists now entertain that Neanderthals may have lived past forty thousand years ago and are relying on new fossil evidence to resolve the question.
 Kirk Lohmueller, a University of California geneticist, admitted: ‘That’s a paradox the field needs to address.’
 One answer could be that Neanderthals did not die out that long ago, but rather when the great flood occurred.
-This would place their demise about thirteen thousand years ago and would assist in understanding the amount of Neanderthal DNA that Europeans and especially East Asians carry, if it was a far more recent development in our genetic material.
-In fact, some scientists after a detailed analysis of the DNA of people living in Indonesia and Papua New Guinea, now think our species may have been interbreeding with Denisovans as recently as, fifteen thousand years ago.
+This would place their demise about thirteen thousand years ago and would assist in understanding the amount of Neanderthal DNA that Europeans and particularly East Asians carry, if it was a far more recent development in our genetic encoding.

 Scientists shared interesting evidence in an article, Neanderthal Introgression at Chromosome 3p21.31 Was Under Positive Natural Selection in East Asians, multiple authors, 2014, of ‘accumulation of a Neanderthal DNA region found on chromosome 3 that contains 18 genes, with several [alleles] related to UV-light adaptation, [in] the Hyal2 gene.’